 Most tanning devices primarily emit ultraviolet A, which is relatively ineffective in stimulating vitamin D synthesis.

 While there is no question that vitamin D is essential for strong bones and a healthy immune system, most people can make enough vitamin D from being out in the sun daily for short periods with their forearms, hands or lower legs uncovered.

 Another easy way to ensure you are getting enough vitamin D is to include a variety of oily fish (such as tuna, salmon, and sardines), eggs and certain fortified breakfast cereals in your diet.

 Having a blood test to measure the amount of vitamin D in your blood is the only way to know if you’re getting enough vitamin D or not.

 If your results come back showing that your vitamin D is low, Vitamin D supplements may be helpful, but you should speak with your doctor first and take them strictly as directed.

 Yes … yes… yes!

-Evidence from multiple studies has shown that exposure to UV radiation from indoor tanning devices is associated with an increased risk of melanoma and nonmelanoma skin cancer, including squamous cell carcinoma and basal cell carcinoma.
+Evidence from multiple studies has shown that exposure to UV radiation from indoor tanning devices is associated with an increased risk of melanoma and nonmelanoma skin cancer.

 Tawny Dzierzek, a 27-year-old nurse from Kentucky, was a frequent tanner as a teenager.
 Since then she’s been diagnosed with skin cancer on six different occasions.